SalomePlatform/adao/doc/reference.rst

     of 2 in perturbation) and "Norm" (residue obtained by taking the norm of the Taylor development at zero order approximation, which approximate the gradient, and which has to remain constant).

   SetSeed
+    This key allow to give an integer in order to fix the seed of the random generator used to generate the ensemble.
+A convenient value is for example 1000.
+By default, the seed is left uninitialized, and so use the default initialization from the computer.

+**"LinearityTest"**

+  *Required commands*
+    *"CheckingPoint",
+    "ObservationOperator"*

+  AmplitudeOfInitialDirection
+    This key indicates the scaling of the initial perturbation build as a vector used for the directional derivative around the nominal checking point.
+The default is 1, that means no scaling.

+  EpsilonMinimumExponent
+    This key indicates the minimal exponent value of the power of 10 coefficient to be used to decrease the increment multiplier.
+The default is -8, and it has to be between 0 and -20.
+For example, its default value leads to calculate the residue of the scalar product formula with a fixed increment multiplied from 1.e0 to 1.e-8.

+  InitialDirection
+    This key indicates the vector direction used for the directional derivative around the nominal checking point.
+It has to be a vector.
+If not specified, this direction defaults to a random perturbation around zero of the same vector size than the checking point.

+  ResiduFormula
+    This key indicates the residue formula that has to be used for the test.
+The default choice is "CenteredDL", and the possible ones are "CenteredDL" (residue of the difference between the function at nominal point and the values with positive and negative increments, which has to stay very small), "Taylor" (residue of the Taylor development of the operator normalized by the nominal value, which has to stay very small), "NominalTaylor" (residue of the order 1 approximations of the operator, normalized to the nominal point, which has to stay close to 1), and "NominalTaylorRMS" (residue of the order 1 approximations of the operator, normalized by RMS to the nominal point, which has to stay close to 0).

+  SetSeed
     This key allow to give an integer in order to fix the seed of the random